 - Docosahexaenoic acid (DHA) is often found in fish oil and algae.
 This compound is vital to developing the retina and brains in fetuses and babies, which is why it’s often added to infant formulas.
 Dietary supplementation with DHA supplements can also help reduce the onset of Alzheimer’s disease.

 - Eicosapentaenoic acid (EPA) is most often found in fish oils and algae.
 EPA minimizes inflammation in the body and the brain, which, in turn, helps alleviate symptoms of depression and anxiety.
 Along with DHA, EPA from fish is also crucial to reducing coronary heart disease risks.

 Recommended Dietary Intake Of Omega-3 Fatty Acids

 Although there are no strict guidelines, most nutrition experts recommend an intake of 500 mg to 1000 mg of docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA) daily.
 But if you already eat oily fish two to three times a week, you should be covered.

 What supplement is better than fish oil?

-Although both are beneficial, researchers have found that krill oil may be better than fish oil in several aspects.
-Krill oil is absorbed better, contains more antioxidants, and is more effective in lowering blood glucose, triglycerides, and LDL levels.
+Krill oil might be better than fish oil according to researchers.
+While both are beneficial, Krill oil is absorbed better, contains more antioxidants, and is more effective in lowering blood glucose, triglycerides, and LDL levels.
 Additionally, krill oil is cheaper and more accessible compared to fish oil.